jorgebastida/glue/README.rst

 We need your help
 ------------------

-There are several features that ``glue`` users would love to have... but they require a substancial amount of work and dedication, so we are looking for feature-sponsors!
+There are several features that ``glue`` users would love to have... but they require a substantial amount of work and dedication, so we are looking for feature-sponsors!
 If you want to lead the development/testing of any of the following features, please contact `Jorge Bastida <mailto:me@jorgebastida.com>`_.

 Here you have some examples: